Arr0way/arr0way.github.io/_posts/2015-11-26-sleepy-ctf-walkthrough.md

 ##  Description

-**Sleepy** is part of the /dev/random: series created by Sagi-, it's a little more difficult than [Pipe](/blog/pipe-ctf-walkthrough/) depending on what you're skill set.
+**Sleepy** is part of the /dev/random: series created by Sagi-, it's a little more difficult than [Pipe](/blog/pipe-ctf-walkthrough/) depending on your skill set.

 **Author:** [@s4gi_ ](https://twitter.com/s4gi_ )